gambar menara kl

 03- 2617 9611

-Legal Department
+Legal Department and Prosecution

 1. What documents need to be attached to the Agreement Document for signing and contract numbering by the Legal & Prosecution Department for Contractors/Developers/Consultants with a Private Limited (Sendirian Berhad) or Public Limited (Berhad) company?